FRIESyourAnalytics/google-analytics-tips/README.md

 # google-analytics-tips
-Tips to enhance Google Analytics data collection with Precision and privacy in mind
+Tips to enhance Google Analytics data collection with Precision and Privacy in mind